Félix Cruz

 Félix Cruz Barbosa-Ríos (born 4 April 1961) is a Mexican football manager and former player who played as a defender for Mexico in the 1986 FIFA World Cup.

 Club career

-Cruz began his footballing career in Mexico with Pumas UNAM in 1980.
+Cruz began his footballing career in Mexico with Pumas in 1980.
 However, having his opportunities limited with Pumas he played in Japan for Nissan Motors where he remained for two seasons.
 Other clubs Cruz played for were Atlante F.C., Tigres UANL, C.F.
 Monterrey and Toros Neza.

 International career

 He represented Mexico as a player in the 1986 FIFA World Cup tournaments and earned a total of 52 caps, scoring 1 goal.